 2. Get Appropriate Medical Treatment

-Even if you feel like your injuries are mild, you should receive medical attention.
+Even if your injuries are mild, you should receive medical attention.
 And if a doctor recommends you follow a specific treatment plan, you should follow it.

 3. Account for Future Damages